 - valuable experience working with various agencies in the County government

-- opportunities to visit solid waste/recycling facilities and attend meetings
+- opportunities to visit solid waste and recycling facilities and to attend meetings

 - free garage parking

-Send your resume (please provide grade point average) and cover letter to Clyde Trombetti at email@example.com, Public Information Specialist.
-For more information, call 410-887-2791.
+Email your resume and cover letter to Recycling and Waste Prevention Manager Charlie Reighart at email@example.com.
+For more information, call Charlie Reighart at 410-887-2182.
 Not a candidate for such an internship?
-Please pass this information on to someone who is!
+Please pass this information on to someone who is.